dilshan-codes/FlashKey/README.md

 <hr>

 <h3>✨ What is FlashKey?</h3>
-<p>FlashKey is a custom Android keyboard built from scratch with one goal — feel satisfying to type on.
+<p>FlashKey is a custom Android keyboard built for one goal - feel satisfying to type on.
 Every key press triggers an instant warm orange flash that smoothly fades back to gray, creating a beautiful cascading light effect as you type.</p>
 <p>No bloat.
 No AI suggestions.
 No cloud sync.
 Just a clean, fast keyboard that looks great and stays out of your way.</p>

 <br>